-Although India was interested in purchasing the Su-57, it now appears to be counting on France to strengthen its air defenses.
+Although India was interested in purchasing the Su-57, it now appears to be looking to France to strengthen its air defenses.
 According to reports, New Delhi will place an order for Rafale fighters.

-At the same time, Karlin emphasizes that New Delhi has not yet officially confirmed the purchase of Rafale.
+At the same time, Carlin emphasizes that the purchase of Rafale in New Delhi has not yet been officially confirmed.

-The Su-57 is fast, but it lacks the stealth technology possessed by its American competitors.
+The Su-57 is fast, but lacks the stealth technologies that American competitors have.
 The effective scattering area of the Russian fighter is larger than that of the F-35 and F-22 Raptor.

-Karlin noted that the Dassault Rafale is the most popular aircraft in its class.
+Carlin noted that Dassault Rafale is the most popular aircraft in its class.
 The high demand for the French fighter is due to its reputation.

-With a wide range of weapons, the Dassault Rafale can perform tasks to gain air superiority, support ground troops.
+With a wide range of weapons, the Dassault Rafale can perform tasks to gain air superiority, support ground forces.
 It can take off from aircraft carriers and land bases.

 Subscribe to the news of "First Technical" on Google News to stay up to date with the latest events from the world of science and technology.